garrypolley/garrypolley/content/post/pv-zoning-info.md

 ![proposed zone changes](/images/pv-zoning-info/proposed_changes.png)

 There are also a some "changes" around front yard, side yard, and rear yard sizes.
 Generally our existing codes are the same or very close to the same with regards to the size of these 3 areas.

 Maximum height is the other part "changing".
 However, it's not really changing.
 Both current and proposed **limit to 35 feet**.
 With the ability to file plans with the planning commission (same as today) to get an exemption.

-The main change I see is in the C-2 type (since it's the most used of the commercial zones) to allow for residential use.
+The main change I see is in the C-2 type to allow for residential use.
 [Page 72](https://www.pvkansas.com/home/showpublisheddocument/13484/638503281329300000) 19.20.010. part d states the following:

 > (d) Residential uses shall be limited to dwelling units on upper stories above ground level commercial uses, or less than 50% of the ground floor and